 Best Companion Plants for Sea Lavender

-Please refer to the table below to learn more about bad companion plants for Lavenders.
+Look at the table below to learn about flawed companion plants for Lavender.

 |Mint||Mint is a popular herb to grow in gardens but not along the Lavenders as it requires rich, moist soil and plenty of water.|